Apr 25, 2013 in Technology (Transportation & Distribution) | Permalink | Comments (1) | TrackBack (0)

 Androids - Japanese scientists have created some remarkably human-looking androids, though they wouldn't beat Data in a game of three-dimensional chess. ...

-Of course, we all ready have personal communication devices.
+Of course, we already have personal communication devices.
 But as someone recently pointed out, while we all have communication devices, we don't see people in Star Trek constantly looking down at them and running into things. ;-) Warp drive would be pretty cool.
 Any other Trekkie devices that you want to see?

 ...
 Grocery stores that found success on the internet are instead returning to the physical world with a hybrid business model: the "virtual" supermarket, a shop for smartphone users that carries photographs and bar codes instead of food.
 After the success of locations in mass transit stations from Seoul to Philadelphia, the virtual supermarket is about to hit the city above ground.
 Chinese supermarket giant Yihaodian announced this week it is opening 1,000 brick-and-mortar locations. ...